 - For many staff, English was a second language, and for some taking a coaching approach might be countercultural.

 - The organisation wanted to build interest and motivation among its leaders to attend.

 - Some managers might believe they already had the core competencies required to be a good coach and might not be open to the training and support on offer.

-We designed a virtual training programme delivered by webinar and worked with World Animal Protection to define the content, and the title of ‘Collaborative Coaching Skills at Work’.
+We designed an online training programme entitled ‘Collaborative Coaching Skills at Work’, working with World Animal Protection to define the content and the title .
 In addition we designed a top-up tranche of training for those who wished to go on to become fully qualified coaches, to start building an internal coaching cohort.

 As great animal lovers, we were very keen to support this charity, so included some add-ons such as free copies of Carol Wilson’s book ‘Performance Coaching’ and reduced fees.